Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:51 Yeah.

-13:52 Well, you know, in C++ Scott, they like the, not just the print F, but like the safe print Fs and other things.
+13:52 Well, you know, C++ got the like the not just the print F, but like the safe print Fs and

-13:58 Like there was additional like checking ones to help prevent that.
+13:58 other things like there was additional like checking ones to help prevent that.

 14:02 Right.

-14:02 But the, our very own NSA, who knows something about buffer overflows, I suppose, recommended
+14:02 But our very own NSA, who knows something about buffer overflows, I suppose, recommended

 14:10 something pretty interesting.